nikhilsundriya/apple-clone/README.md

 <a name="readme-top"></a>

-# Modern iPhone 15 inspired website using Three.js and GSAP animations.
+# Modern iPhone 15 inspired website using Three.js and GSAP animations

 ![Modern iPhone 15 inspired website using Three.js and GSAP animations.](/.github/images/img_main.png "Modern iPhone 15 inspired website using Three.js and GSAP animations.")